 The southeast Urbana substation opened in December 1968.

 In 1998, the University of Illinois Fire Department merged with the UFD; since then, the UFD has provided fire protection and rescue services to the UIUC campus.

 The Urbana Fire Department is organized into three functional divisions and around a number of different program groups and project groups.
 Being team-based provides opportunities to fulfill individual potential and contribute toward the success of the department.
 The functional divisions of the Fire Department include:

 Functions include planning, organizing, coordinating and controlling the services and programs provided by the department.
 These functions are accomplished by establishing an organizational vision, mission and strategic plan.
 Administration is responsible for budget management and control, human resource management, establishing organizational principles and processes, and providing motivation and discipline.
-This division is staffed by the Fire Chief and one Administrative Assistant.
+This division is staffed by the Fire Chief, Deputy Fire Chief, and one Administrative Assistant.

 Prevention & Education Services

 The Prevention and Education Services Division conducts fire code enforcement, review, and revision.
 This division also conducts plan reviews and issues permits required by fire code.
 In addition, this division provides public education programs, public information and relations services, and fire/arson investigations.
 This division is staffed by the Fire Prevention & Education Officer, one part-time Fire Inspector, and Firefighters who serve as building plan reviewers, inspectors, and educators.